al3ssandrocaruso/Enhanced-Abstractive-Chat-Summarization/README.md

 !python3 /content/Enhanced-Abstractive-Chat-Summarization/src/inference.py --dataset_name "samsum" --model_checkpoint="./new_weights_sick_best" --test_output_file_name="./summaries.txt" --use_paracomet True --num_beams 20 --train_configuration="full" --use_sentence_transformer True
 ```
 Make sure to be using the right value for the ```--model_checkpoint``` parameter if you trained the model more than once using different extensions.

-TODO:
-- share the missing jsons
-- link the twitter dataset in the w2v
-- link the emoji dataset for emoji_m0